RussellTAllen/recipes-app/README.md

 - Search by keyword, region, or category of food
 - Save favorite recipes using LocalStorage
 - Click on ingredients to get a description of that ingredient
+- Many recipes have a link to their source as well as a Youtube video demonstrating the recipe in action